 I wish that Speers Point Park was closer!
 It ticks all the boxes.
 It really is a magnificent park with an amazing play space.
-Despite it is a long car trip for visiting a playground, it is completely worth it.
+Driving from Sydney up to this park on the shores of Lake Macquarie is long car trip to visit a playground, but it is completely worth it.

-The Lake Macquarie Variety Playground, aka Speers Point Park Playground features a vast open area with a rotunda and picnic tables, a paved promenade, shared pathways, a fenced dog exercise area, cycleway for the kids, water play area and a fenced all abilities playground, which is suitable for all ages, too.
+Speers Point Park itself has a vast open area with a rotunda and picnic tables, a paved promenade, shared pathways, a fenced dog exercise area, cycleway for the kids, as well as the fenced all abilities playground with water play area.

 ‘The Lake Macquarie Variety Playground (LMVP) located in Speers Point Park on the northern shores of Lake Macquarie, NSW, is designed to cater for the needs of children of all ages and all abilities, to ensure that everyone can play and interact together.’